Updated: Nov 11, 2022

 In writing, inform your agent or company of any change of car ownership.

 Your Consumer Rights Under the Equal Claims Settlement Practices Regulations

 Insurance companies are expected, in general, to do the following:

 Notify you of all of your insurance policy incentives, coverage, time limits, or other clauses.

-Acknowledge claim, initiate an investigation, provide forms and directions, and provide immediate, but in no case later than 15 days after receipt of notice of claim, fair assistance.
+Acknowledge the claim, initiate an investigation, provide forms and directions, and provide immediately, but in no case later than 15 days after receipt of notice of claim, fair assistance.
 (Every written or oral contact to the insurance provider that fairly tells the insurer that you intend to make a claim is a notice of claim).